 “Kids were breaking into cars that night and stole my van,” DiPaolo says.
 “I panicked after I got off the phone with the police.
 As the days went on, I felt extremely violated.”

 Although DiPaolo had car insurance, she only had the state minimum car insurance for Florida.
-And the minimum coverage requirements don’t include assistance with stolen vehicles.
+And the minimum coverage requirements don’t include assistance with stolen cars.

 “It appears the kids took it out joyriding and dumped it for the night,” DiPaolo says.
 “A mailman turned in the car.”